tangentsoft/mysqlpp/HACKERS.md

 platforms without having to maintain separate build system files for each platform.

-[Bakefile](http://bakefile.org/) produces most of these project and make files from a single source file called mysql++.bkl.
+[Bakefile](http://bakefile.org/) produces most of these project and make files from a single source file called [`mysql++.bkl`][bkl].

-Except for small local changes, it's best to change mysql++.bkl and "re-bake" the project and make files rather than change those files directly.
+Except for small local changes, it's best to change `mysql++.bkl` and "re-bake" the project and make files rather than change those files directly.
 You can do this with the bootstrap scripts covered above.
-On Windows, if all you've changed is mysql++.bkl, you can use rebake.bat instead, which doesn't try to do as much as bootstrap.bat.
+On Windows, if all you've changed is `mysql++.bkl`, you can use `rebake.bat` instead, which doesn't try to do as much as `bootstrap.bat`.

-Bakefile produces finished project files for Visual C++ and Xcode and finished Makefiles for MinGW.
-It also produces Makefile.in, which is input to GNU Autoconf along with configure.ac and `config/*`.
-You may need to change these latter files in addition to or instead of mysql++.bkl to get the effect you want.
-Running bootstrap incorporates changes to all of these files in the GNU autoconf output.
+Bakefile produces finished project files for Visual C++ and Xcode and finished `Makefiles` for MinGW.
+It also produces `Makefile.in`, which is input to GNU Autoconf along with configure.ac and `config/*`.
+You may need to change these latter files in addition to or instead of `mysql++.bkl` to get the effect you want.
+Running bootstrap incorporates changes to all of these files in the GNU Autoconf output.

 While Bakefile's documentation isn't as comprehensive as it ought to be, you can at least count on it to list all of the